Learn the basics of whitewater kayaking, necessary equipment, the forward stroke, sweep stroke, reverse sweep, and river reading skills!

 Spring Guide Training

 Spring Training is a test of both physical and mental components when it comes to guiding rafts.
 The water is cold and river levels are often higher.
 While guides may find this to be easier in a less technical environment it can be mentally taxing if participants have not been put out of their comfort zone in other aspects of the outdoors.

-We have a top notch team of trainers with decades of experience guiding on the James River and elsewhere.
+We have a top-notch team of trainers with decades of experience guiding on the James River and elsewhere.
 They are eager to share their experiences and help coach those who are interested.
-We are also fortunate to partner with the VCU Outdoor Adventure Program to offer some days of large group outtings.
+We are also fortunate to partner with the VCU Outdoor Adventure Program to offer some days of large group outings.

 If you’re interested in joining our team after completing the course.
 Fill out an application on our jobs board.